googleapis/google-api-php-client/docs/oauth-web.md

 **Optional**.
 A space-delimited, case-sensitive list of prompts to present the user.
 If you don't specify this parameter, the user will be prompted only the first time your app requests access.

-To set this value in PHP, call the `setApprovalPrompt` function:
+To set this value in PHP, call the `setPrompt` function:

 ```php
 $client->setPrompt('consent');